bu-ist/responsive-framework/CONTRIBUTING.md

 1. Check out the `develop` branch.
 1. Create a new branch for your work.
 1. Increment version number strings.
-1. Update `CHANGELOG.md`, `README.md`, and other files to accurately explain changes, new features, and bug fixes being merged in.
-For items that need more explanation, link out to a blog post documenting them in more detail.
+1. Update the "Unreleased heading in the `CHANGELOG.md` to reflect the version being released.
 1. Perform any necessary build tasks through Grunt.
 1. Submit a pull request to merge your branch into `master`.
 1. After your pull request receives approval from at least one other team